 THE DIARIES OF PAUL K LYONS - 1993

-My life this year was utterly dominated by the demands of starting a new business: writing and producing a monthly newsletter (requiring me to be in Brussels for a week or more each month collecting information), marketing the newsletter (mostly by large-volume mailings), and setting up administrative systems to manage subscriptions, mailing, accounts, etc. The diary is full of mundane details as I work out and work through all that needs to be done.
+(EC Inform): writing and producing a monthly newsletter, EC Inform-Energy (requiring me to be in Brussels for a week or more each month collecting information), marketing the newsletter (mostly by large-volume mailings), and setting up administrative systems to manage subscriptions, mailings, accounts, etc. The diary is full of mundane details as I work out and work through all that needs to be done.
 There are also regular updates on orders (or worries about the lack of them), each one being worth in the region of £300 - my one-man company needing around 100 by the end of the first year to remain viable.

-Paul K Lyons (January 2016)
+Paul K. Lyons (January 2016)